3KUdelta/Solar_WiFi_Weather_Station/README.md

 Changes in V2.35
 - corrected TingSpeak communication changes (needs now Channel ID and KEY)
+- moved V2.35 into history folder - will not maintained by me anymore (pull requests for this version are still welcome)

 Changes in V2.4
 - updated Blynk (simple code changes - needs more to do on the Blynk server side)